pal03377/master-thesis/thesis.typ

   from within the LMS.
   // constraint of action
 ] <frAcceptFeedbackSuggestions>
 #fr[
+  *Modify Feedback Suggestions*
+  When a tutor wants to modify a feedback suggestion, // condition they // subject can do so // action it // object from within the LMS.
+  // constraint of action
+] <frModifyFeedbackSuggestions>
+#fr[
   *Reject Feedback Suggestions*
   When a tutor does not want to apply a feedback suggestion, // condition